Your bag is within the selected limit.

 For example, a bag that's 1-5kg over the limit might incur a $50-$75 fee, while a bag that's 10kg or more over could cost $150-$300 or more.
 On international flights, these fees tend to be even higher.
 Some airlines charge per excess kilogram, with rates ranging from $5 to $30 per kg depending on the route.
 Knowing these costs can help motivate careful packing and pre-trip weighing.

 Efficient packing is both an art and a science.
-Experienced travelers develop strategies to maximize what they bring while minimizing weight.
+Experienced travelers develop strategies to increase what they bring while reducing weight.
 The key is being selective about what you truly need versus what you might want, choosing lightweight alternatives where possible, and organizing your items strategically.

 Start with a packing list and challenge every item on it.
 Do you really need three pairs of jeans, or could you manage with one pair and two lighter alternatives?
 Could a lightweight cardigan replace a heavy sweater?
 Travel-specific clothing made from quick-dry fabrics can be washed and dried overnight, reducing the total number of outfits you need to pack.